 Best practice: Use managed disks and availability sets

 Azure uses availability sets to logically group VMs together, and to isolate VMs in a set from other resources.
-VMs in an availability set are spread across multiple fault domains with separate subsystems, to protect against local failures, and are also spread across multiple update domains so that not all VMs in a set reboot at the same time.
+VMs in an availability set are spread across multiple fault domains with separate subsystems, which protects against local failures.
+The VMs are also spread across multiple update domains, preventing a simultaneous reboot of all VMs in the set.

-Azure managed disks simplify disk management for Azure IaaS VMs by managing the storage accounts associated with the VM disks.
+Azure managed disks simplify disk management for Azure Virtual Machines by managing the storage accounts associated with the VM disks.

-- We recommend that you use managed disks where possible.
-You only have to specify the type of storage you want to use and the size of disk you need, and Azure creates and manages the disk for you, behind the scenes.
+Use managed disks wherever possible.
+You only have to specify the type of storage you want to use and the size of disk you need, and Azure creates and manages the disk for you.

-- You can convert existing disks to managed.
+You can convert existing disks to managed disks.

-- You should create VMs in availability sets for high resilience and availability.
-When planned or unplanned outages occur, availability sets ensure that at least one of your VMs in the set continues to be available.
+You should create VMs in availability sets for high resilience and availability.
+When planned or unplanned outages occur, availability sets ensure that at least one VM in the set remains available.